shirakaba/react-nativescript/README.md

 ### Hello World app

-For now, I'm not focusing on JSX/TSX, but it may well work (just add `"jsx": "react"` to your `tsconfig.json`'s `compilerOptions`).
+JSX/TSX is not supported in the entry file `app.ts` due to `nativescript-dev-webpack` filtering it out.
+It's pending me signing NativeScript's CLA (see this [PR](https://github.com/NativeScript/nativescript-dev-webpack/pull/875)), but I need to get clearance from my company first.

+Every other file in your project **can** be in JSX/TSX, however; just add `"jsx": "react"` to your `tsconfig.json`'s `compilerOptions` and refer to [`sample/webpack.config.js`](https://github.com/shirakaba/react-nativescript/blob/master/sample/webpack.config.js) (search for the character 'x'!).

+Until then, you'll have to write your entry file in JS/TS.
 Here is how to make a `<ContentView>` component (a React wrapper around a NativeScript ContentView) without JSX:

+(just add `"jsx": "react"` to your `tsconfig.json`'s `compilerOptions`).

 ```typescript
 // In app.ts